 - More affordable: Was introduced into a lower priced category (82 percent cheaper at launch).

 - More modern: Reflects 2 years and 6 months of technical progress since the 1D Mark II launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark II emerges as the winner of the contest (11 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark II is the clear winner of the match-up (13 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.